Nuclear medicine is a medical specialty that uses radioactive substances for diagnosis and treatment through hybrid imaging.

-The scan is performed at the same time or following injection of a radioactive substance.
+The scan is performed at the same time as or following injection of a radioactive substance.
 The waiting time between the injection and scan with the camera differs by scan and the substance injected.

 Tests performed at the institute: